paul-tqh-nguyen/impact_of_attention/README.md

-# The Impact Of Attention
+# The Impact of Attention

 This repository contains functionality and documentation of an experiment intended to give evidence that attention mechanisms can improve the performance of LSTM-based deep-learning models.